-Be sure to read the Menus and Custom Settings section first to make sure your camera is properly set up to make use of all the autofocus points, to take advantage of face-detection if desired, and various other recommended autofocus settings.
+Be sure to read the Menus and Custom Settings section first to make sure your camera is properly set up to make use of all the autofocus points, and various other recommended autofocus settings.
 Most of these settings are in the Custom Setting a: Autofocus menu.